nens/lizard-docs/source/d_rasterblocks.rst

 Creating a new RasterBlock
 ==========================

-The first step of creating a new raster GeoBlock is making a new Lizard Rasterstore which will contain your graph.
+The first step of creating a new raster GeoBlock is making a new Lizard raster instance which will contain your graph.
-This can be done on the `Lizard management page <https://demo.lizard.net/management/#/>` or by performing a POST on the API endpoint https://demo.lizard.net/api/v4/rasters/
+This can be done on the `Lizard management page <https://demo.lizard.net/management/#/>`_ or by performing a POST on the API endpoint https://demo.lizard.net/api/v4/rasters/

 The second step is PATCHing the ``source`` element of your new raster.
 This element will contain the graph of your GeoBlock.
-To PATCH your raster provide a valid JSON object for its source element, and perform a patch on https://demo.lizard.net/api/v4/rasters/{uuid of the new raster}
+To PATCH your raster provide a valid JSON object for its source element, and perform a patch on https://demo.lizard.net/api/v4/rasters/{uuid of the new raster}/

 An example of a valid PATCH object is provided below.